History, tourist information, and nearby accommodation

 HERITAGE HIGHLIGHTS: 13th century tomb of Bishop de Cantelupe

 Never has such a delightful building arisen from a terrible murder.
 In the late 8th century, Ethelbert, king of East Anglia, travelled to Mercia to ask for the hand of Aelfrytha, daughter of the powerful Mercian king, Offa.
-Offa, or possibly his wife Cynefrith,had the young Ethelbert murdered, traditions says at Marden 5 miles away from Hereford, on 20 May, 794 AD.
+Offa, or possibly his wife Cynefrith, had the young Ethelbert murdered, tradition says at Marden, 5 miles away from Hereford, on 20 May 794 AD.

 Ethelbert was buried at Hereford, which had then been in existence for almost 200 years.
 His tomb is believed to have been sited to the east of the present high altar.
 Shortly after his death, miracles began to be reported at Ethelbert's shrine.
 Ethelbert was subsequently canonized, and pilgrims flocked to view his relics, including a tooth said to belong to him.

 The superb Lady Chapel was added in 1217-25.
 This chapel features quite remarkable vaulting and slender, multi-layered columns which are extraordinarily well preserved.
 This is considered one of the best surviving examples of Early English architectue of any English cathedral.
 In the 16th century the Lady Chapel was home to the Cathedral's chained library (see below), and marks made by the bookcases can still be seen.

 Acquablanca is burried in the south transept, but more noteworthy than his tomb is that of Thomas de Cantelupe (St Thomas of Hereford).
 De Cantelupe was noted for a series of lawsuits brought against the Archbishop of Canterbury and against local barons.
 After his death in 1282 miracles were reported at his tomb.
 Like Ethelbert before him, Cantelupe was canonized, and a shrine erected in the north transept.